 - The female spends the summer pollinating, collecting food and laying eggs

-- The female destined eggs get laid first and the male eggs second toward the front of the tube
+- The eggs that are destined to be female get laid first and the male eggs second toward the front of the tube

 - Then she packs the tube with mud between the two cocoons and on the outside as well, that’s how it stays for the winter